yxiong/yxiong.github.io/_posts/2024-03-02-multi-armed-bandit.md

 * The $\sup$ means supremum, (roughly) the smallest $\lambda$ in the set
 * The set of $\lambda$ such that $V(n, x, \lambda) = \frac{\lambda}{1-\beta}$ can be read as we choose the safe arm since its payoff is higher (no lower) than the risky arm.

+Note that Gittins Index tells us the value of pulling the risky arm at _this_round, captures both the potential immediate payoff and its benefit for future rounds.
+This means it is a also general solution for the multi-arm bandit
+problem: when facing multiple arms, we can calculate the Gittins Index for each arm, and pull the one with the largest value.

 ## References